 Tip: Since competitor prices tend to be similar, it’s challenging to stand out with your product or service.
 Normally the bigger players move first and the smaller ones follow.
 Businesses successfully using this pricing strategy benefit from a strong branding and marketing strategy.
 Creating a positive brand perception and communicating the values are extremely important when it comes to be noticed in front of the crowd.

-Let’s proceed to the cost-oriented methods of pricing.
+Let’s proceed to the cost-oriented methods of setting prices in marketing.

 The first method is contribution pricing and it is inextricably linked with the concept of the break-even point.
 The idea of this concept is to establish such a level of prices, that will cover the cost of production of the product.
 Thus, the starting point for determining the price is the target profit from the sale of products.